deepsweet/start/readme.md

 Second function call made by `start` with the result of previous task in chain.
 It's a good idea to pass the `input` data through if your task doesn't modify it.

-Some tasks like [start-tape](https://github.com/start-runner/tape) rely on array of files paths.
+Tasks like [start-tape](https://github.com/start-runner/tape) relies on array of files paths.
 This may be provided by [start-files](https://github.com/start-runner/files):

 ```js
 start(